ENGLISH MUFFINS

 My dough is just not holding together like yours, even after the folds.
 What could I be doing wrong?

-It’s likely your flour may not be strong enough.
-You have two options: either increase the amount of flour or switch to a flour with a higher protein content.
+It’s likely your flour is not as strong as mine.
+You have a few options: 1) increase the amount of flour, 2) switch to a flour with a higher protein content, or 3) add extra strengthening measures (more folds or additional mixing time).
 I highly recommend bread flour for this recipe, though it can be made with all-purpose if desired.

 Can I shape the dough and then refrigerate?